mcrl/korean_benchmarks/README.md

 ### 4. Cross-review
 - A separate reviewer validated the entire dataset for logical coherence and fluency.

-For more information, please refer to the each Huggingface page of the dataset.
+For more information about each dataset, please refer to its dedicated Hugging Face page.

 ---